Author, Andrew Gibson

-I’ll show you how to transfer money from the UK to Australia.
-Then I’ll explain the options you have, how to pay no fees and the best way to get a great rate.
+I’ll show you how to transfer money from the UK to Australia, as well as explain how long it takes, how to avoid high fees and the best way to get a great rate.

-Transfer money to Australia (in four simple steps)
+Transfer money to Australia (in 4 simple steps)

-If you need to convert Pounds into Australian Dollars and send them to an Australian bank account, it’s not as complicated as you might think.
+If you need to send money to Australia, it’s not as complicated as you might think.

 There are only four steps.